 We recommend doing differential backups – it will save you time and disk space.
 In this case, iTunes doesn’t recreate the whole backup each time but only adds new files over the previous backup.
 It means that the more often you back up your iPhone, the fewer new files iTunes adds to the main backup.
 Keep all your data safe!

-These fixes should help with accelerating your iPhone backup.
-However, in many cases, the best thing to fix iTunes is to avoid it. iTunes was supposed to facilitate user’s life and become an intermediate between Apple devices and PC.
-Instead, it has become a bulky and buggy instrument that is not as convenient as it was imagined.
-It often provokes iPhone crashes, corrupted backups, or simply loses your songs after multiple syncing with all your devices.
+These fixes should help speed up your iPhone backup.
+However, in many cases, the best way to fix iTunes is to avoid it altogether. iTunes was meant to make life easier by acting as a bridge between Apple devices and PCs.
+Instead, it’s become bulky, buggy, and inconvenient.
+It often leads to iPhone crashes, corrupted backups, or even lost songs after syncing with multiple devices.

-This is the main reason why we have created Copytrans Shelbee – this tool really takes care of your data.
-You can do full or incremental backups (the app will notify you if something went wrong and will recover your data from a safe copy) and restores: also full or selective ones.
-It also has some amazing features that iTunes can’t afford – you can choose where to back up your data (for example, to an external hard drive) or save scores from your favorite gaming apps.
-No reason to stick to old ways – give yourself a try with CopyTrans Shelbee and do a free backup of your iPhone right now.
+That’s why we created CopyTrans Shelbee – a tool that truly cares for your data.
+You can perform full or incremental backups (with notifications if something goes wrong) and restores (both full or selective).
+Plus, it offers amazing features that iTunes can’t match, like the ability to choose where to back up your data (e.g., to an external hard drive) and save scores from your favorite gaming apps.
+Don’t stick to outdated methods—try CopyTrans Shelbee and back up your iPhone for free today!

 We all know, that iTunes backups are not ideal, and iTunes itself has some CONS: